 3. Means for diversification

-They can also stagger the maturity dates of multiple debt securities ranging from short term to long term.
-It allows investors to tailor their portfolio to meet future needs.
+They can also stagger the maturity dates of multiple debt securities ranging from short-term to long-term.
+It allows investors to tailor their portfolios to meet future needs.

 Thank you for reading CFI’s guide on Debt Security.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: